Derek Winnert

 3

-Significantly, Murnau (and Herzog) changes the ending, with a new idea unique to him that vampires are mortally susceptible to sunlight, and this is the first depiction in cinema of dawn’s lethal effect on a vampire, as Ellen tries to be sexually fascinating to Orlok so he’ll forget the clock.
+Significantly, Murnau (and Herzog) changes the ending, with a new idea unique to him that vampires are mortally susceptible to sunlight, and this is the first depiction in cinema of dawn’s lethal effect on a vampire, as Ellen tries to be sexually fascinating to Orlok so that he will forget the clock.
 After this, of course, it became an essential part of the legend of the undead.
 Everyone could pinch this idea apparently.

 4

 The unblinking, alarmingly skeletal actor Max Schreck etches his way into history as a nightmarishly hideous alien monster.
 His profoundly disturbing Count Orlok is the prototype for all movie vampires to come, and still a potent, scary icon of the culture.
 And this is despite only having a total of nine minutes’ screen time.
 Powerful indeed!
-Although many of his scenes are obviously filmed in daylight, they are supposed to be tinted blue to suggest he’s a solely creature of the night.
+Although many of his scenes are obviously filmed in daylight, they are supposed to be tinted blue to suggest that he is a solely creature of the night.

 5